Create a policy using TinyMDM

 • Select when Android OS will be updated: automatically, after midnight, or 30 days later

-• Prevent end users from adding their own Google account on the device
+• Prevent end users from adding their own Google account on the devices

 • Allow installation of all Play Store applications of added google account